9 Careers for Management Majors

 Retail is a fast-paced and constantly changing industry.
 Although it's possible to work your way up to a senior position without formal training, it's much easier to do so with a management degree.
 Retail managers control many aspects of business-to-consumer relations.
 They oversee sales, buying, distribution, advertising and promotion, and more.

-A retail manager is someone who is responsible for the management of a retail store.
+A retail manager is a professional who is responsible for overseeing the operations of a retail store or multiple stores.

 9. Social Media Manager